How To Make Jam

-The experienced jam maker acquires the skill of knowing how to adjust cooking times and added ingredients (like pectin and lemon juice) according to the consistency they prefer in their jam.
+The experienced jam maker acquires the skill of knowing how to adjust cooking times and ingredients (like pectin and lemon juice) according to the fruit used, to achieve the ideal consistency.

 1. Prepare The Fruit

 This is an important and time consuming task.
 Only the best fruit at full ripeness, or just before, should be selected.
-The fruit needs to be prepared ready for eating, which means clean, with the stalks or husks removed, insect and bug free, and chopped coarsely.
+The fruit needs to be clean, with the stalks and husks removed, insect and bug free, and chopped coarsely.

 2. Prepare The Jars And Lids

-Many people re-use old jars and screw lids.
-All should be thoroughly cleaned in hot soapy water and rinsed.
+Many people re-use old jars and lids.
+All should be cleaned thoroughly in hot soapy water and rinsed.
 Buying new jam jars can help secure an air tight seal, which is important for the jam to store well.
 See jam jars on Amazon UK.

 3. Sterilise The Jars And Lids

 It is important that the jars and lids are hot when being filled with the jam.
 This is to ensure they are sterile, but also to help create a good air tight seal when the lids are closed.
-I find the easiest way of sterilising the jars is to place them in an oven for 30 mins set at between 100 °C to 120 °C. If the jam is not ready after this time, the jars can be left in the oven where they will remain hot.
+I find the easiest way of sterilising the jars is to place them in an oven for 30 mins set at between 100 °C to 120 °C. If the jam is not ready, the jars can be left in the oven where they will remain hot.
 The process for lids is even easier.
 Place them loose in a pan of boiling water for 5 minutes.

 4. Cook The Fruit

-The fruit (and fruit acid) should be placed in a large flat bottom pan and heated over a medium heat.
+The fruit (and fruit acid) should be added to a large flat bottom pan and placed over a medium heat.
 Some recipes add water to the pan, which when boiling, helps the fruit fall apart faster.
 This releases the all important pectin, softens the fruit, and enables the mixture to be gently mashed.
-Actual simmering times vary per recipe, with some jams avoiding boiling altogether and others requiring simmering for 30 minutes or so.
-Any froth or foam that forms on the surface of the cooking fruit can be removed carefully with a spoon or similar implement.
+Actual simmering times vary per recipe, with some jams avoiding boiling altogether, and others requiring simmering for 30 minutes or so.
+Any froth or foam that forms on the surface of the jam can be removed carefully with a spoon or similar implement.

 5. For Currants – Strain (Optional Step)

-Blackcurrants, redcurrants, and whitecurrants contain a lot of skin and pips for the amount of juice.
-Straining the cooked fruit through a sieve, or muslin, is an excellent way of removing the problem.
-The collected juice can then be used to make the jam (actually a jelly).
+Blackcurrants, redcurrants, and white currants contain a lot of skin and pips relative to the amount of juice they contain.
+Straining the cooked fruit through a sieve, or muslin, separates the juice from the skin and seeds (which are discarded).
+The collected juice is used to make the jam (actually a jelly).
 See muslin on Amazon UK.

 6. Add Sugar / Pectin & Cook Further

-7. Judging The Jam Is Ready For Setting
+7. Testing The Jam Is Ready For Setting

 If you intend to make jam regularly, a jam thermometer can be a useful investment.
 This measures the temperature of the jam and will tell you when the jam is ready for jarring.
 The jam setting point is when the mixture reaches 105 °C. See jam thermometers on Amazon UK.

-After all the hard work making your jam, you may want to show it off, or even give some as gifts to friends and family.
+After all the hard work making your jam, you may want to show it off, or even give some jars away as gifts to friends and family.
 See jam jar covers and labels on Amazon UK.